amranwr/distributed-password-cracker-threads-java/README.md

-# destributed-password-cracker-threads-java
+# distributed-password-cracker-threads-java
 ---------------------------------------------
-- a synchronized multi threaded server controling the communication between clients and crackers.
+- a synchronized multi threaded server controlling the communication between clients and crackers.
 - crackers threads which only have access to the server through password.
-- clients threads which only have acces to the server.
+- client threads which only have access to the server.

 server:
-- server distribute workload from clients to the crackers.
+- server distributes workload from clients to the crackers.
 - server has 4 threads
-    - thread for accepting connections form crackers.
+    - thread for accepting connections from crackers.
     - thread for accepting connections from clients.
-    - thread for taking input from clients distrbute it to the available cracker.
+    - thread for taking input from clients and distributing it to the available cracker.
-    - thread for taking input from crackers distrbute it to the right client.
+    - thread for taking input from crackers and giving it to the right client.

 cracker:
 - trying to break the encrypted password.
 - each cracker has :
     - a thread for input.
     - thread for output.
     - thread for cracking the password.

 client:
-- want to crack password and gives order through command line.
+- want to crack password and give order through command line.
 - each client has :
     - thread for input.
     - thread for output.